Tofua

 Tofua is a volcanic island in Tonga.
 Located in the Haʻapai island group, it is a steep-sided composite cone with a summit caldera.
 It is part of the highly active Kermadec-Tonga subduction zone and its associated volcanic arc, which extends from New Zealand north-northeast to Fiji, and is formed by the subduction of the Pacific Plate under the Indo-Australian Plate.
 It lies about 100 km above a very active seismic zone.
 It is connected to the nearby island of Kao by a submarine ridge.
+As of August 2025, the cone contains a lava lake.

 The island is a national park.

 Geography and geology

 The island is oval, measuring approximately 80 square kilometers.
 Its sides rise steeply to the rim of the caldera, which is partially filled by a volcanic crater lake with a depth of 500 m.
 The caldera was formed by a major eruption around 1,000 years BP, which left deposits up to 0.5 m thick on islands over 40 km away.